mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/README.md

 ## Invoicing and Payment

 For timely payment, invoices should be sent to [AP@mattermost.com](mailto:AP@mattermost.com) or uploaded into the vendor portal.
-For further information on receiving payment by Mattermost, please refer to the [How to get paid](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid).
+For further information on receiving payment by Mattermost, please refer to the [How to get paid](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid) page.